 The risks involved with medicine use during pregnancy

-When pregnant, a woman should always check with her healthcare provider or midwife before taking any prescription or over-the-counter medicines, including herbs and dietary supplements.
-All medicines affect the fetus differently, depending on the stage of development and the type and dosage of the medicine being taken.
+When you are pregnant, always check with your healthcare provider or midwife before taking any prescription or over-the-counter medicines.
+This includes herbs and dietary supplements.
+All medicines affect the fetus.
+How they affect the fetus depends on the stage of development and the type and dose of the medicine.

-Women who take medicines for preexisting medical conditions, like epilepsy or high blood pressure, should always check with their healthcare provider or midwife about those medicines.
-It is important to find medicines that are safe for the fetus as well as effective in treating the condition.
+If you take medicines for preexisting health problems such as epilepsy or high blood pressure, always check with tyour healthcare provider or midwife about those medicines.
+It's important to find medicines that are safe for the fetus and that work in treating the condition.

 The FDA has created pregnancy letter categories that help explain what is known about using medicines during pregnancy.
-These letter categories tell whether the medicine was tested in pregnant animals or pregnant humans and the effects.
-For example, Category A medicines have been tested in pregnant women and their babies had no problems related to using the medicine.
-Category X medicines have been shown to be dangerous for unborn babies and should never be used by pregnant women.
-Unfortunately, there is little scientific information available about the effects of many medicines on a pregnancy.
+These letter categories tell whether the medicine was tested in pregnant animals or pregnant humans.
+It also tells what the effects are.
+For example, Category A medicines have been tested in pregnant women.
+Their babies had no problems linked to using the medicine.
+Category X medicines have been shown to be unsafe for unborn babies.
+They should never be used by pregnant women.
+Unfortunately, there is little scientific data on the effects of many medicines on a pregnancy.

 Always talk with your healthcare provider or midwife before taking any medicine during pregnancy.
-Be sure you are aware of the potential risks of taking a medicine as well as the benefits.
+Know about the risks of taking a medicine as well as the benefits.